-ISS UE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAC Recurring funding (for each Trust) has recently been designated at Commissioning Level for pumps and CGMS and should be available over the next 12 months.
+ISS UE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG Recurring funding (for each Trust) has recently been designated at Commissioning Level for pumps and CGMS and should be available over the next 12 months.
 6. Effective arrangements should be put in place to ensure appropriate usage of Freestyle Libre.
 Trust responses should demonstrate plans to complete the ABCD audit of Freestyle Libre in 2018/19.
-Documentation of people using Free Style Libre is now being recorded through the newly developed pathway of the NIECR.
-A detailed audit of 100 patients following the template of the Association of British Diabetologists is in process.
-Ongoing monitoring of patients using this device will take place through at clinic appointments with documentation on the NIECR 7.
-Effective arrangements should be put in place to improve transition arrangements for transfer of care from paediatric to adult diabetes services.
-Trust responses should demonstrate plans to use 'Ready Steady Go Hello' materials in transition planning.
-A registrar carried out a pilot project for a short period last year on ready steady go, however no formal programme is in place at present.
+7. Effective arrangements should be put in place to improve transition arrangements for transfer of care from paediatric to adult diabetes services.
+Trust responses should demonstrate plans to use 'Ready Steady Go Hello' materials in transition planning. period last year on ready steady go, however no formal programme is in place at present.
 The transition clinic is already in place.
 However, the service metrics need to be agreed and measured.
 The Trust will commit to carrying out the following: Scope the transition services across the other Trust areas Work with organisations, parents, carers and the patient to introduce and improve self management techniques Service metrics still need to be agreed and measured The Trust will work to establish key worker roles All of these actions will be carried out in partnership with the HSCB groups for diabetes.
 Any gaps in investment will be identified and discussed

-ISS UE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG 8.
+ISS SUE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG 8.
 Effective arrangements should be put in place to provide education and support for children with diabetes.
 Trust responses should demonstrate plans to ensure all children have updated "annual health plans" and promote the use of the communication booklets among parents for insulin injections and insulin pumps.
 CHOICE course runs weekly empowering patients to adjust doses of insulin to improve diabetes control.
 CHOICE refresher training days also undertaken.
 1:1 sessions provided for those struggling to cope in large groups Progress is evidence at clinic based on HbA1c levels.
 It is also demonstrated at clinic appointments that parents/child and carers are competent and confident in making changes to inulin doses based on the skills learnt following completion of CHOICE course.
 Bespoke CHOICE training packages and education specific to the needs of each child/young person and families has been developed and delivered.
-9. Effective arrangements should be put in place to ensure children with diabetes are treated in age appropriate settings Trust responses should demonstrate plans to accommodate children with diabetes up to their 16th birthday for inpatients and out services and confirm arrangements are in place for monitoring blood glucose and blood ketones.
+9. Effective arrangements should be put in place to ensure children with diabetes are treated in age appropriate settings Trust responses should demonstrate plans to accommodate children with diabetes up to their 16th birthday for in- patients and out services and confirm arrangements are in place for monitoring blood glucose and blood ketones.
 The Trust is fully committed to the development of an age appropriate environment for 14-16 year olds in hospital.
 Paediatricians and adult clinicians work closely on an individual patient basis when required.
 A number of the paediatric specialties within RBHSC have been able to transition to the upper age limit of 16 however, a small few have not.
 A proposed timescale of April 2017 was not achievable due to insufficient physical accommodation to house the additional demand for inpatients/day cases for children up to the 16 th birthday, while revenue funding was also not available to facilitate this.
 Discussion with the HSCB is ongoing in relation to this and the requirements needed to best deliver environments